acquia/pipelines-examples/tutorial-501/README.md

 The purpose of the 501 tutorial is to demonstrate the Pipelines web env and show how you can run Behat as an example use of the web environment.

 Copy the files and directories from this directory into your Acquia Cloud repository.
-To get the files, clone this repository and checkout the pipelines501 branch, or you can [download the ZIP file here](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial501.zip).
+To get the files, clone this repository and look in the tutorial-501 folder, or you can [download the ZIP file here](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial501.zip).

 The Drupal 8 composer.json has been modified to include behat packages and the installation directories and script handler use docroot for Acquia Cloud instead of the default Drupal composer directory web.